SEO for blog posts - Improve your basic SEO knowledge

 Whether you're new to blogging and are looking for some advice on how to make sure posts rank well on search engines, or you're a seasoned blogger looking to update their knowledge on how to get the most SEO value out of your blog post, the information below can help you increase your position in the search results and drive more traffic to your website.

 SEO for blog posts - what you should be looking at.

 Perfect SEO for blog posts is the holy grail for all bloggers.
-A quick search on Google will show you how many bloggers are screaming out for some sort of magic formula.
+A quick search on Google will show you how many news pages and blog rolls are screaming out for some sort of magic formula.

 Do we know the perfect "SEO for blog posts" formula?
 No, we don't...